99942 Apophis: Discovery and naming

 Tholen and Tucker, two of the co-discoverers of the asteroid, are reportedly fans of the television series Stargate SG-1.
 One of the show's persistent villains is an alien named Apophis.
-He is one of the principal threats to the existence of civilization on Earth through the first few seasons, thus likely why the asteroid was named after him.
+He is one of the principal threats to the existence of civilization on Earth through the first few seasons, and may have inspired the naming.
+Tholen denied reports that the asteroid was named after the TV character, stating that the connection is coincidental.
 In the fictional world of the show, the alien's backstory was that he had lived on Earth during ancient times and had posed as a god, thereby giving rise to the myth of the Egyptian god of the same name.